jadecobra/python_tdd_exercises/source/calculator.rst

     def subtract(x, y):
       return None

-  and the terminal responds with an :doc:`AssertionError`
+  and the terminal responds with an :doc:`/AssertionError`

   .. code-block:: python